10-6-pursuit/project-student-dashboard/README.md

    - The student has a LinkedIn certification (e.g. `certifications.linkedin` is `true`).
    - The student has a GitHub certification (e.g. `certifications.github` is `true`).
    - The student has a mock interview certification (e.g. `certifications.mockInterview` is `true`).
    - The student has a current CodeWars score that is over 600.
+"USE &&"
 1. **Additional student details.** Include a link or button on each student's profile that hides and shows additional information when clicked.
 This feature should include the following:
    - The text of the button changes depending on whether it is open or closed.
+"SHOW MORE / SHOW LESS"
    - Opening the details section for one student does not open it for every other student.
+"MEANING ON EACH STUDENT"
    - The details section includes the percentages for all scores, properly formatted as percentages.
    - The details section includes whether or not the student has received certain certifications.
 Instead of showing "true" or "false" for certifications, show an emoji or icon depending on the certification status.
 1. **1-on-1 section.** Create a section in the student details section that contains information about a student's 1-on-1 with an instructor.
 To complete this feature, the following should be true: